 - Bloody stools

 - A skyrocketing heart rate.
-Due to the decreased hemoglobin, the heart will compensate by pumping faster to distribute oxygen to the different systems of the body.
+Due to the decreased hemoglobin, the heart will compensate by pumping faster to distribute oxygen to the body’s different systems.

-One of the main diagnostic procedures that are done with clients who have esophageal varices is esophagogastroduodenoscopy (EGD).
+One of the main diagnostic procedures for patients with esophageal varices is esophagogastroduodenoscopy (EGD).
 With EGD, a tube with a camera is inserted to visualize the inside of the esophagus.